Learn to Hunt

 12 pounds - Des Moines River, Van Buren County, April 1974 - Randy Hemm, Douds, Iowa

-The shovelnose is mostly a river fish, very seldom being found in the absence of a current.
+The Shovelnose is mostly a river fish, very seldom found in the absence of a current.
 In the Mississippi River it frequents the tailwaters below wing dams and other structures which accelerate current flow.

 Spawning occurs in May and June, with the spawning run being greatest during years of low flow.
 Little is known about the spawning activity of this species.
 Fish mature at 5 to 7 years old when around 20- to 24-inches long.
 Females do not spawn every year, and the larger fish produce about 50,000 eggs.
 Growth in the Mississippi River is 8.4-inches at age 1, 12.5 at age 2, 16.1 at age 3, 18.8 at age 4, 20.7 at age 5, 22.5 at age 6, 23.8 at age 7, 25 at age 8, 25.9 at age 9, 26.7 at age 10, 27.1 at age 11, and 27.4 at age 12.
 Fish over 12 years old are very rare.

 Shovelnose are the only sturgeon which you can legally take in Iowa, and they are actively sought by commercial and sport fishermen.
 About 50,000 pounds are harvested each year by commercial fishermen from the Mississippi River.